-We may never enter into a definitive binding agreement with Omni to provide and operate an FSO unit for the storage of the crude oil that we produce, and if we are not able to timely secure a method of storing the crude oil before the expiration of the FPSO contract in September 2022, our results of operations could be materially adversely affected.
+If we are not able to timely secure a method of storing the crude oil we produce before the expiration of the FPSO contract in September 2022, our results of operations could be materially adversely affected.

-As an offshore producer, we depend on our floating, production, storage and offloading vessel ("FPSO") to store all of the crude oil we produce prior to sale to our customers.
+As an offshore producer, we depend on our FPSO to store all of the crude oil we produce prior to sale to our customers.
 Our current FPSO contract expires in September 2022.
-We are currently evaluating our alternatives so that we will be in position to have an alternative in place when the current charter expires.
 Our options include securing a new storage vessel, either under a charter agreement or a purchase, purchasing the vessel under the current FPSO charter pursuant to an option in the charter contract or extending the charter agreement for the current FPSO.
+Execution of any of these options requires significant lead time and may require a capital investment due to the specialized nature of such vessels.
+To become operational, significant engineering studies, platform modifications, mooring and pipeline surveys as well as installation must be completed.
+If we are not able to timely secure an alternative method of storing the